Failing to hash into supersingular isogeny graphs: Constructing supersingular curves using constraints on their torsion

 \subsection{A system of equations}

 To introduce the approach, let us first discuss the case when $p$ is a prime of the form $p+1=\prod_i\ell_i$, where $\ell_i$ are small distinct odd primes.
 For such $p$, the approach could proceed as follows.
 Let $a$ be some parameter for the curve, like the $j$-invariant or the Montgomery coefficient.
-For every $i$, write $\Psi_{\ell_i}(x_{\ell_i},a)$ for the division polynomial of order $\ell_i$ of the curve parameterized by $a$.
+For every~$i$, write $\Psi_{\ell_i}(x_{\ell_i},a)$ for the division polynomial of order $\ell_i$ of the curve parameterized by $a$.
 These polynomials can be efficiently computed.
 Consider the system

 with variables $x_{\ell_i}$ and $a$.
-The equations of this system force the $\ell_i$-torsion points of the curve with parameter $a$ to be defined over $\mathbb{F}_{p^2}$ for all $i$.
+The equations of this system force the $\ell_i$-torsion points of the curve with parameter $a$ to be defined over $\mathbb{F}_{p^2}$ for all~$i$.
 Therefore the $p+1$ torsion is also defined over $\mathbb{F}_{p^2}$, which implies that any curve with parameter $a$ being a solution of \eqref{eqn:rev-sch-1} is supersingular.
-Taking the resultant of all polynomials in the system with respect to all variables but $a$ gives a polynomial whose roots are all parameters $a$ that correspond to supersingular curves.
+Taking the resultant of all polynomials in the system with respect to all variables but~$a$ gives a polynomial whose roots are all parameters~$a$ that correspond to supersingular curves.

-More generally when $p+1$ is not smooth, one can fix a set of small primes or prime powers $\ell_i$ such that their product is above the Hasse bound, and replace the equations $x_{\ell_i}^{p^2}-x_{\ell_i}=0$ in \eqref{eqn:rev-sch-1} by alternative equations forcing the endomorphisms on the curve with parameter $a$ to act trivially on the $\ell_i$ torsion.
+More generally when $p+1$ is not smooth, one can fix a set of small primes or prime powers $\ell_i$ such that their product is above the Hasse bound, and replace the equations $x_{\ell_i}^{p^2}-x_{\ell_i}=0$ in \eqref{eqn:rev-sch-1} by alternative equations forcing the endomorphisms where $\pi$ denotes the Frobenius endomorphism, on the curve with parameter $a$ to act trivially on the $\ell_i$ torsion.

 For primes of the form $p+1=f\ell_2^{e_2}\ell_3^{e_3}$ where $f,\ell_2,\ell_3$ are small integers (as used in the SIDH key exchange ~\cite{jao2011towards}) one can replace a single equation $\Psi_{\ell_i}(x_{\ell_i},a) = 0$ in \eqref{eqn:rev-sch-1} by a polynomial system in the variables $x_{ij}$ and $a$